project-kaat/ctf-writeups/googleCTF2022/Weather/README.md

 This was the easy part.

-By carefully examining the source code, it becomes apparent that the I2C blacklist isn't enforced correctly.
+By carefully examining the source code, it becomes apparent that the I2C whitelist isn't enforced correctly.

 In this function, the port number that the user passes is (incorrectly) checked as a string.
 ```c